Official: Nashville voters turned out in tornado’s aftermath

 NASHVILLE, Tenn.
-(AP) — An elections administrator in the tornado-stricken Tennessee county that includes Nashville is praising voters for turning out on Super Tuesday despite damage to voting locations and treacherous driving conditions.
+(AP) — An elections administrator in the tornado-stricken Tennessee county that includes Nashville praised voters for turning out on Super Tuesday despite damage to voting locations and treacherous driving conditions.

-More than a dozen voting locations in Davidson County were damaged and closed after a tornado swept through Nashville and surrounding areas in the early morning darkness Tuesday.
+More than a dozen voting locations in Davidson County were damaged and closed after a tornado swept through Nashville and surrounding areas before dawn Tuesday.
 Voters navigated road debris and street closures to reach precincts that were not damaged to cast ballots in the presidential primary election.

 Polls in Davidson County opened at 8 a.m., an hour later than originally planned.
 Campaigns for four Democratic presidential candidates — Joe Biden, Mike Bloomberg, Bernie Sanders and Elizabeth Warren — successfully sued to keep polls open past 7 p.m. local time.
 A couple of locations remained open until 10 p.m.